skrusche63/shopify-insight/src/main/scala/de/kp/shopify/insight/collect/README.md

 ## Collect Subsystem

-The *collect* subsystem connects to a store platforms (Shopify) leveraging the respective REST API and collects customer, product and purchase data on a weekly or other predefined time base.

-These data are used to create or update Elasticsearch indexes for customers, products and purchases.
+The *collect* subsystem connects to a store platforms (Shopify) leveraging the associated REST API and collects customer, product and order data on a weekly or other predefined time base.
+These data are used to feed appropriate Elasticsearch indexes.

-The *collect* phase defines the starting point of a set of data processing phases that aim to evaluate the customers' purchase history to extract valuable business insights, provide product recommendations, or, forecast customer lifetime value and next purchase, and more.
+The *collect* phase defines the starting point of a set of data processing phases that aim to evaluate the customers' purchase history to extract valuable business insights, provide product recommendations, or, forecast customers' lifetime value and next purchase, and more.

-Having stored customer, product and purchase data in an Elasticsearch index makes these data directly searchable, and accessible by other search-based applications leveraging the REST API of Elasticsearch.
+One of the main advantages using Elasticsearch as a means to collect or gather data from a store platform is, that one can search these data leveraging all the features of this advanced search engine.